 What Could Be Better

 There are only a few things that bug me.
 First, you can’t charge the in-camera battery with the AC adapter that charges the grip battery.
-So if everything is dead, you have to plug a USB into your camera and the AC adapter to your grip or use other external chargers after taking everything all apart to get the camera battery out.
+So, if everything is dead, you have to plug a USB into your camera and the AC adapter into your grip or use other external chargers after taking everything apart to get the camera battery out.

 Also, the AC adapter is big and annoying to carry around.
-It’s 2017 and there is no reason the AC adapter can’t be replaced by USB-C. I know Fujifilm probably developed all this before USB-C was mainstream, but how awesome would it be if both the camera and the grip could be charged with USB-C?
+It’s 2017, and there is no reason why USB-C can’t replace the AC adapter.
+I know Fujifilm probably developed all this before USB-C was mainstream, but how awesome would it be if both the camera and the grip could be charged with USB-C?
 All the GoPro devices do it, the Samsung phones and tablets all do it, and even Macbooks can do it.
 It’s time.
 No more AC adapters, and then we could charge all our devices with backup battery banks.

 - The AC adapter is cumbersome and could be replaced with a simple USB-C.